MathurUtkarsh/Face-Detection/README.md

 # Webcame-Face-Detection

-Run the Program like this:
+Run the Program like this :

 python webcam.py